Bangladesh: The Bangladesh Surf Girls

-The Bangladeshi surf girls are a group of eight outgoing and spunky girls ranging in age from ten to thirteen years old living and working in Cox's Bazar.
-Poverty is forcing them into an early adulthood, as they are obligated to shoulder the responsibility of earning money to help feed their families.
-Early each morning, rain or shine, they leave their homes, some of which are perched on the side of steep inclines, and make their way to the beach where they work selling jewelry and eggs until late into the night before returning home.
+The Bangladeshi surf girls are a group of eight outgoing and spunky girls who started surfing when they were ten to thirteen years old living and working in Cox's Bazar.
+Poverty forced them into an early adulthood, as they were obligated to shoulder the responsibility of earning money to help feed their families.
+Early each morning, rain or shine, they would leave their homes, some of which are perched on the side of steep inclines, and make their way to the beach where they worked selling jewelry and eggs until late into the night before returning home.
 Their families are unable survive without the girls' income.

 Most children who have been conscripted into the role of wage earners have little joy in their lives, but the surf girls have been learning to surf and skateboard thanks to the efforts of 25-year old surfer, lifeguard and beach worker Rashed Alam and his wife, American expat Venessa Rude.

 Rashed, who comes from the same background as they, has assumed the role of big brother to them, looking out for the girls, making sure that they are safe on the beach while they work, and teaching them to surf in the afternoons.
-Venessa tutors the surf girls 6 days a week.
-The local surf community, the Cox's Bazar Lifesaving and Surfing club, looks out for them and encourages them.
+Until she returned to America in mid 2016, Venessa tutored the surf girls 6 days a week.
+The other boys in their club out for them and encourage them.

 Bangladesh has the second highest rate of child marriage in the world.
 Outside of the relatively progressive cities, girls are married off as young as 9 years old because they are seen as a burden for their families.
 The view is that men can earn a wage, but that women cannot.
 Girls older than 20 are considered old maids, unfit for marriage, which is generally a girl’s only realistic aspiration.
 Women and girls are harassed in the street.
 There have been cases of acid attacks against girls resulting from spurned marriage proposals or dowry disputes.
 Dozens of women and girls commit suicide each year because they are sexually harassed, which is infuriatingly referred to as “eve-teasing”.